thisislawatts/example-jobs/Manager, Strategy & Operations.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">have previously worked in a strategy and operations role at a technology company</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Bachelor’s Degree, or equivalent, required and 2-4 years of work experience required</span></li>
 </ul>
+<p><strong>About Snyk</strong></p>
+<p>Snyk’s mission is to help developers use open source code and stay secure. </p>
+<p>The use of open source is booming, but security is a key concern (<a href="https://snyk.io/stateofossecurity/">https://snyk.io/stateofossecurity/</a>).
+Snyk’s unique product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, offering seamless integration into Dev, DevOps and DevSecOps workflows.
+We care deeply about the quality and usefulness of the tools we develop, always focusing on our customers and users. </p>
+<p>We are experiencing rapid growth - and we want you to join us!
+By the end of Q3 2019 alone, Snyk was already adopted by over 450,000 developers, and including multiple enterprise customers (such as Google, New Relic, ASOS and others).
+We also raised an additional $150 Million, announced January, 2020, from investors such as Accel, GV and Boldstart, demonstrating that they are as excited as we are by Snyk’s progress and potential.</p>
+<p>We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.</p>

 Interested?
 ---